• Slide title

 The Equal Voter Amendment is a proposed constitutional standard to ensure that:

-In 2026, the Illinois Ninth Congressional District will become a rare, near-perfect example of how majority rule can fail: a crowded field with the possibility of a nominee supported by far less than half the electorate.
+In 2026, the Illinois Ninth Congressional District Democratic Primary is a near-perfect example of how majority rule can fail: a crowded field with the possibility of a nominee supported by far less than half the electorate.

-Our documentary uses the IL-9 primary as a real-world backdrop to demonstrate how the Equal Voter Amendment would work in practice—not by predicting or altering real results, but by showing how a majority-based process would function in elections like this and why it will consistently produce more representative outcomes.
+Our documentary uses the IL-9 primary as a real-world backdrop to demonstrate how the Equal Voter Amendment would work in practice—not by predicting or altering real results, but by showing how a majority-based process will consistently produce more representative outcomes.

 The Ninth District becomes a clear case study of how elections can better reflect the will of the voters—and what changes when the system is modified to ensure it.